Private house sales – All you need to know

 - How to advertise your property for a private house sale

-- How much will a private house sale cost?
+- How much will a private property sale cost?

-- What documents do I need for a private house sale?
+- What documents do I need to sell my house privately?

 - Top tips for a successful private house sale